wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/002_how_it_works.rst

 Queriable information of the scans
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Every scan provides useful information about its result.
-The JSON format is used to send the agents events to the manager.
+The JSON format is used to send agent events to the manager.
 There are basically three types of events:

 - Check event